What Cordovan Stands For

 I began my art career by opening an art school in Temecula, California.
 I was also doing free-lance illustration work at that time.
 Both were creative endeavors that I enjoyed.
 However, my art career took an unexpected detour when I began a side gig in real estate.
 What started as a hobby in real estate quickly turned into a full-time business, so I moved my family to Texas.
 I tell you this part of the story because, in a way, my hobby in commercial real estate was just another “empty canvas”; I used my creative thinking skills that I learned as an artist to put big real estate deals together.
 It was during this time that I started realizing that my right brained thinking, served me in many ways, and I was glad that I had developed my creative side.
 One of the blessings of developing our right-brains is the ability to adapt…think…solve problems.

 In 2009, I opened the doors of a new endeavor, the Cordovan Art School.
 I could not stay away from the paints, the music, the theatrics, and the association with other talented artists and students.
 The arts continue to inspire me.
 Even though I have been painting professionally for many years now, the thrill of creating something from a blank piece of paper never grows old.

-At the Cordovan Art School we teach the principles behind the Arts.
+At Cordovan Art School our teachers teach the principles of art.
+Our students and teachers have a lot of fun working side by side and learning together.
 Come, exercise your right brain, and be amazed at the creativity that lies within you!